- Burner placement or assembly

 Steps to Verify Issue:

-- Ensure the burners are clean and dry using the Wolf Cleaning Reference Guide and How to Clean Surface Burner Caps and Rings.
+- Clean and dry the burners using the Wolf Cleaning Reference Guide and How to Clean Surface Burner Caps and Rings.

 - Clean food particles out of holes in the burner ring using a toothpick.

 - Turn the home circuit breaker to the unit off for 30 seconds then back on again.
-Retest operation.
+Return to the product and see if sparking continues.

-- Check for proper wiring and polarity of outlet if constant sparking.
+- Check for proper wiring and Polarity of the outlet if the product is constantly sparking.
+If the product sparks when not in use, consult an electrician.

 - Wolf Gas Product with the Wrong Gas Type